NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 Set the jumper to single trigger to cause the PIR to create a new pulse every time new movement is detected.
 The interrupt triggers on the rising edge of the PIR output.
 The duration of the pulse is important because at least two PIRs must trigger within this duration period.
 The pulse must not be too long, because too long a pulse may prevent the detection of repeated movement because the sensor is essentially blind during this pulse.
 Use the 'Time delay adjust' potentiometer on the board and move it all the way to the anti-clockwise limit (shortest pulse).
 The shortest delay on my PIRs were around three seconds, which is about right for the simultaneous trigger requirement.

 The sensitivity setting adjusts the operating range of the sensor.
 More sensitive means longer range.
 Play around to find the values that suits you.

+Note that the PIR sensors are sensitive to spikes on the 3.3 V supply (if you drive it directly on the 3.3V pin), see [here](https://github.com/NelisW/myOpenHab/blob/master/docs/701-PIR-sensors.md)

 ### nodeMCU Pin allocation